Hebi Henan, China Travel Guide

 Very difficult in a wheat-heavy cuisine.
 Cross-contamination is likely.

 Language barriers exist.
 Many dishes use peanut oil or soy.
-Carry an allergy card in Chinese.
+Carry an allergy card in The chinese language.

-Possible with local connections or specialized tours, given Hebi's agricultural setting.
+Possible with connections with locals or specialized tours, given Hebi's agricultural setting.

 Not readily accessible for independent travelers.

-Occasional local food fairs or night markets might happen during local festivals.
+Occasional local food fairs or evening markets might happen during local festivals.

 Generally not publicized internationally.
 Check local listings.